Master-Nox/alchemy-dice-stats/README.md

 - [x] Who had the lowest average d20 roll

 ## Character Stat Pooling
-### This is the idea that players can combined their statistics together to see how much damage they did in total.
+This is the idea that players can combine their statistics together to see how much damage they did in total.

 > Not yet Implemented.